kubealex/libvirt-ocp4-provisioner/README.md

     ansible-galaxy collection install -r requirements.yml

-The playbook is meant to be ran against a/many local or remote host/s, defined under **vm_host** group in your inventory, depending on how many clusters you want to configure at once.
+The playbook is meant to run against local host/s, defined under **vm_host** group in your inventory, depending on how many clusters you want to configure at once.

 ### HA Clusters